 The planning team identified potential short-, mid-, and long-term improvement options for the Higgins Avenue and Madison Street Bridges, which were evaluated based on their ability to address the study needs and objectives.
 Potential impacts, mitigation opportunities, and estimated costs have been identified for each improvement option.

 The planning team prepared a draft report which documented the planning process, including public and agency input, key findings, recommendations, and next steps.
 The team reviewed comments on the draft report from resource agencies, stakeholders, and members of the public.

 - Finalize study report

 The planning team finalized the study report after considering comments from members of the public, resource agencies, and other interested parties.
 Recommendations from the study assisted MDT in identifying potential projects based on needs, objectives, and funding availability.

 What happened next?

 The planning study considered multiple improvement options within the study area.
 This early planning process was distinct from the environmental compliance, design, and construction phases of an individual project.
 Any future steps will be determined by MDT in conjunction with FHWA and the City of Missoula.

-How can I be involved in the study?
+How was the public involved in the study?

 The public was encouraged to participate in the planning process.
-Two public meetings will be held during the study.
-The date, time, and location for these meetings will be announced before each event through local media and this website.
+Two informational meetings took place throughout the study and were announced before each event through local media and this website.
 Members of the public also reviewed information posted on this website and provided input throughout the study.

 MDT and DOWL HKM collected and considered all comments to better understand potential issues, concerns, opportunities, and constraints.
 The planning team recommended improvement options that best meet the bridge needs and objectives developed through the planning process.